LNSD/seahaven-project/docs/notes/truman (CLI).md

 - [x] Add support for listing the Justfile tasks like: `truman run --list` and `truman run --summary`
 - [x] Refactor docker/just wrapper crates and remove resolve_exe fns.
 Move the logic to the truman CLI and resolve the ENV vars in the sub-commands.
 - [x] Turn the system `--check-deps` option into a sub-command `truman system check`.
-- [ ] Refactor the command preparation to avoid code duplication.
+- [x] Refactor the command preparation to avoid code duplication.

+#v0_5
 - [ ] Intercept any signal and forward it to the docker command

-#v0_3
 - [ ] Add a `--output` (a.k.a. `--progress`) global option with `plain`, `json` and `tty` (for TUI).
 This will require better docker command *stdio* handling
 # Notes
 - The CLI environment variables must be passed down to the docker-compose commands.